Article at a glance

 A Junior Stocks & Shares ISA is an investment account, so the parent or legal guardian has to set it up.
 Once created they can choose from a wide range of assets, like shares and bonds, to take advantage of global investment opportunities and maximise growth.
 Investments rise and fall in value, so you could get less than you invest.

 Once the child reaches 18, the account matures and rolls into an adult ISA and they can access the money.
 Please note, Junior ISAs were introduced in the UK in November 2011 to replace the Child Trust Fund (CTF) scheme.
-It’s not possible to hold both accounts at the same time, but you can transfer a Child Trust Fund into a JISA.
+It’s not possible to hold both accounts at the same time, but you can transfer a CTF into a JISA.

 Open a Junior Stocks & Shares ISA